meagan10/PAN-MEAGAN-HIST-3205/002_analysis.md

 number: 2
 ---

+# Political Effects

+*Main points:*
+- The Creation of Nation-States
+- Imperialism
+- Disintegration of Multi-Ethnic Empires/Revolts

 # Analysis

 Now analyze your historical subject.
 (1000 words).
 You can include images, videos and PDFs that pertain to your subject using the examples below.
 To add more, simply copy, paste, and change the title of your item to correspond with your media file.